Fresh homegrown vegetables in a wooden trug basket on a garden table

 When should I sow tomatoes?
 Is it too late for beans?
 How often do I water?
 Why are the leaves turning yellow?

+The result is paralysis.
+People worry about doing something wrong, so they do nothing at all.
 This uncertainty is exactly why so many people buy seeds full of enthusiasm in March — and find them unopened in a drawer by June.
+What they needed wasn't more information — it was the right information, at the right moment, for their specific situation.

 Try Garden Pack for free